Leather Tanning Basics for Restorers | Processes, Types & Care Decisions

 Leather Tanning Basics for Restorers: Processes, Types, and How It Impacts Repair

-Learn how modern tanning works, the differences between mineral, vegetable, oil and combination tanning, and why this matters when choosing professional restoration products from LeTech USA.
+Learn leather tanning basics for restorers—how modern tanning works, the differences between mineral, vegetable, oil and combination tanning, and why this matters when choosing professional restoration products from LeTech USA.

-Tanning is the stage that turns raw hide into stable, durable leather.
-For restorers and detailers, understanding tanning helps you diagnose surfaces correctly, select the right cleaners, pigments and topcoats, and set client expectations about feel, breathability and wear.
+Understanding leather tanning basics is essential: tanning is the stage that turns raw hide into stable, durable leather.
+For restorers and detailers, knowledge of leather tanning helps you diagnose surfaces correctly, select the right cleaners, pigments and topcoats, and set client expectations about feel, breathability and wear.

 - Grain/meré — the natural surface pattern retained on aniline and quality hides.